pip-services/pip-services-docs/content/en/dart/components/lock/lock.md

 ### Description

-The Lock class represents an abstract lock that implements the defaul lock acquisition routine.
+The Lock class represents an abstract lock that implements the default lock acquisition routine.

 #### Configuration parameters
 **options**: